 1. For public and charitable purposes;

-2. For setting up a countrywide centre for the care, treatment and rehabilitation of acid violence victims; and
+2. For setting up a countrywide centre for the care, treatment and rehabilitation of acid attack victims; and

-3. For prevention and eradication of acid violence by generating awareness through campaigns, public education and other means.
+3. For prevention and eradication of acid attacks by generating awareness through campaigns, public education and other means.

 The name was later changed to Acid Survivors Foundation India (ASFI) when the same became an In-Country Partner of Acid Survivors Trust International (ASTI), a London based charity and centre of excellence in the field.
 This facilitated access to additional specialist support including skills, knowledge sharing, best practices and inputs from ASTI and other partner organizations.

 ASFI has made a beginning to tackle the challenging tasks ahead, which are pretty complex in view of the size (28 federal states) and population (1.22 billion) of the country.
 Lack of reliable statistics about acid attacks throughout the country has rendered long term perspective planning somewhat difficult.
 India shares common features and problems with its South Asian neighbours and taking their incidence as guide over the years, an estimate of 500 to 1000 acid attacks per annum.

 The causes of acid attacks in India are varied but the most prominent are domestic violence, dowry demands, marital rejections and suspicion of infidelity.

 ASFI has so far initiated action on the following lines:

 - Collection of data and statistics on acid attacks.